Antarctica

 Antarctic Peninsula & Scotia Sea (AN2)

-Total Land Area (1000 ha): N/A Number of Ecoregions: 2 Protection Target: N/A Protection Level: N/AThe Antarctic Peninsula bioregion protrudes 1,300 km from West Antarctica towards the Tierra del Fuego, the southernmost tip of South America.
-The rocky coasts of the peninsula have the mildest climate in Antarctica and are free of snow in the summer months, supporting an abundance of land and marine biodiversity.
-It contains two ecoregions.
+Total Land Area (1000 ha): N/A Number of Ecoregions: 7 Protection Target: N/A Protection Level: N/AThe Antarctic Peninsula & Scotia Sea bioregion protrudes 1,300 km from West Antarctica towards the Tierra del Fuego, the southernmost tip of South America.
+It contains seven ecoregions.

 -